 Marketing Myopia, first expressed in an article by Theodore Levitt in Harvard Business Review, is a short-sighted and inward looking approach to marketing which focuses on fulfillment of immediate needs of the company rather than focusing on marketing from consumers’ point of view.

 When a company focus more on sales than on marketing and knowing about the consumers’ needs, that’s when marketing myopia strikes in.

 What Is Marketing Myopia?

 Marketing myopia is a situation when a company has a narrow-minded marketing approach and it focuses mainly on only one aspect out of many possible marketing attributes.

-Marketing myopia strikes in when the short term goals are given more importance than the long term goals.
+Marketing myopia strikes in when the short term marketing goals are given more importance than the long term goals.
 Some examples being –

 - More focus on selling rather than building relationships with the customers.